bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 - inflammatory comments about AI or patterns of behavior that seek to get a rise out of others
 - comments that imply that AI use is or will be mandatory (inside of Bevy or outside of it), or which otherwise disparage those who do not want to use it / think it should be used
+- insistently advocating for the use of AI, in general or with respect to specific practices / tools, in either Bevy's development or others' personal workflows
+  - note that discussion of personal AI-related tools and practices should be contained to the `#machine-learning` channel on Discord to ensure others can easily avoid these discussions.
+  - engine-related conversation on adoption or abandonment of AI workflows should be similarly threaded.
 - refusal to disengage from an argument with a specific individual after being asked to stop
 - unsubstantive negative comments or reactions in response to contributors or community members who disclose AI use